manassaloi/manassaloi.github.io/_posts/2020-06-16-go-to-person.markdown

 ---
 layout: post
-title:  "Be the go to person for something"
+title:  "Go to person for something"

 ---